 Whip up this easy brown rice and bean salad for your Cinco de Mayo feast, or serve it as a vegetarian entree (vegan and gluten-free, too) any night of the week.
 Thanks to Cholula Hot Sauce for helping me to share this recipe with you.

+This recipe and bean salad was the result of a late night hate hallway confrontation, believe it or not.
 Four a.m. in the middle of a hotel hallway hardly seemed the time and place for a conversation about treasured family recipes, but the alternative was to release my ugly inner dragon lady.

 The night started at 10 p.m. and it did not start well.
 While I was bound and determined to soak up every minute of sleep, my twenty-something neighbors next door and across the hall at the Springhill Suites in Temecula, California had other ideas.
 They headed out to hit the bars, as they loudly discussed in the hallway between beer-guzzling contests.